Paris menswear: fashion becomes psychedelic and globe-trotting - ExBulletin

 Paris menswear: fashion becomes psychedelic and globe-trotting

-PARIS — Paris Men’s Fashion Week was in full swing on Wednesday for its first full day of runway collections that touted a dynamic season featuring brands such as Dior, Vuitton, Loewe and Givenchy, which have returned from the pandemic.
+PARIS (AP) Paris Men’s Fashion Week was in full swing on Wednesday for its first full day of runway collections that touted a dynamic season featuring brands including Dior, Vuitton, Loewe and Givenchy, which returned from the pandemic.

 Here are some highlights from the Fall/Winter 2023-24 shows: